Terms and Conditions

 6.4 You will not have any right to cancel a Contract for the supply of any made-to-measure order or personalised products.

 6.5 Details of your statutory right of cancellation, and an explanation of how to exercise it, are provided in the Dispatch Confirmation.
-This provision does not affect your other statutory rights as a consumer under the Regulations.
+This provision is in addition to and does not affect your other statutory rights as a consumer under the Regulations or under any other English or European law or regulation for the protection of the customer.

 Save in respect of clause 6.3, this clause 6 only applies if you are contracting as a consumer.